 - Over 50% of new businesses do not survive after 4 years.
 We need to support and grow the New Mexico programs that mentor, train and educate our new business owners.
 When successfully completing these programs the number of new businesses that survive and grow increases substantially.

-- Continued support and enforcement of New Mexico’s Fair Pay for Women Act enacted in 2013.
+- Continued support and enforcement of the New Mexico Fair Pay for Women Act.

 - Economic growth is important to our District 20.
 In order to stimulate economic growth, it is vital that we continue the development of the East Central corridor.
 In particular, we need to find pathways for new businesses to succeed while replacing the ones that have failed.

 - Our K – 12 education system must be improved so that we retain our work force and attract new businesses.

 While walking our neighborhoods and hearing from residents it is clear that we share the same desire: a quality education, of which we can be proud, for our children.
 Education is about students and must not be about politics as usual and special interest groups.
 Blaming each other will not improve the situation.
 We must work together to make the system better.
 The motto “Together We Can,” from Manzano Mesa Elementary School in our District 20, summarizes my position.